siobhandougall/LMIDI/README.md

 ## Basic usage

-LMIDI's operation is coordinated by a central `LMIDIConfig` class.
-You can instantiate this with `LMIDIConfig.shared(name:)`.
-The same config object will be used for subsequent calls that are passed the same `name` parameter.
+LMIDI's operation is coordinated by a central `LMIDIConfig` class, which you can instantiate with `LMIDIConfig(name:)`.
+You can instantiate more than one of these (one per document, for example) if desired; each will maintain an instance of `MIDIClient` under the hood.

 Get all avaliable inputs and outputs with `config.inputSources` and `config.outputDestinations`.
 These are instances of `LMIDISource` and `LMIDIDestination`, which roughly wrap Core MIDI's `MIDIEndpointRef`.